Oral Sedation Vs Laughing Gas

 Oral Sedation (also known as “conscious sedation”)

 With oral sedation, you take a pill, and that’s it!
 You’re not completely unconscious during the appointment, but time passes quickly and you’ll be less aware of the smells, sights, and sounds around you.
 After your dental appointment, you’ll remember little, if anything.
 Oral sedation can be a great alternative to IV sedation, and is a step above laughing gas.
-With oral sedation, you’ll need someone to drive you home from your dental appointment.
+With oral sedation, you will need someone to drive you home from your dental appointment.

 Laughing Gas (also known as “nitrous oxide)